naartjie/cometbft-handshake/README.md

 # Peer-to-peer handshake

 This is a Rust p2p handshake protocol implementation  for [CometBFT](https://github.com/cometbft/cometbft).
-Prior art exists at [tendermint-rs](https://github.com/informalsystems/tendermint-rs.git), it was used to bootstrap this project and uses the same dependencies.
+Prior art exists at [tendermint-rs](https://github.com/informalsystems/tendermint-rs.git), it was used to bootstrap this project and uses the same dependencies, it also reuses the tendermint-proto, the proto struct definitions used by the protocol.

 ## Pre-requisites